codacy/docs/docs/release-notes/self-hosted/self-hosted-v12.0.0.md

 ## Breaking changes

--   If you have set `scheduler.enable = "true"` in `values.yaml`, do the following before updating Kubernetes.
+-   If you have set `scheduler.enable: "true"` in `values.yaml`, do the following before updating Kubernetes.

     Assuming you're using the default `codacy` namespace: